CipherGato/esphome_aoycocr_string_lights/README.md

-# ESP HOME Config for Tuya Globe Fairy/String Lights
+# ESPHome Config for Tuya Globe Fairy/String Lights

-This repo contains a sample ESP HOME config for Tuya String Lights based on the BK7231T Wifi Module and [M031FC1AE](https://www.nuvoton.com/products/microcontrollers/arm-cortex-m0-mcus/m031-series/m031fc1ae/) MCU.
+This repo contains a sample ESPHome config for Tuya String Lights based on the BK7231T Wifi Module and [M031FC1AE](https://www.nuvoton.com/products/microcontrollers/arm-cortex-m0-mcus/m031-series/m031fc1ae/) MCU.

 These lights were bought from Amazon and advertised as **Alexa Globe String Lights LED by Aoycocr**